ionic-team/stencil-site/src/docs/guides/workers.md

 importScripts("https://cdn.jsdelivr.net/npm/typescript@latest/lib/typescript.js");
 ```

-> Do not use `importScript()` to load dependencies you previously installed using `npm` or `yarn`.
-Use normal ESM imports as usual, so the bundler can understand it.
+> Do not use `importScript()` to import NPM dependencies you have installed using `npm` or `yarn`.
+Use normal ES module imports as usual, so the bundler can understand it.

 ### Worker Callbacks